Octavio Zambrano

-Octavio Zambrano Viera (born 3 February 1958) is an Ecuadorian football coach.
-He is a former player with international coaching experience.
-Zambrano has coached in North America, Latin America, and Europe.
-He holds a UEFA "A" diploma and a USSF "A" coaching license.
+Octavio Zambrano Viera (born 3 February 1958) is an Ecuadorian football manager and former player who played as a midfielder.

-Zambrano was a successful coach in Major League Soccer during the late 1990s and early 2000s.
-His 58.7% regular season winning record ranks second to Bruce Arena's 60.4%, according to the 2015 MLS facts and record book.
+Zambrano has coached in North America, Latin America, and Europe, and holds a UEFA "A" diploma and a USSF "A" coaching license.
+He was a successful coach in Major League Soccer during the late 1990s and early 2000s, with his 58.7% regular season winning record ranking second to Bruce Arena's 60.4%, according to the 2015 MLS facts and record book.

 Playing career

 Zambrano was born in Guayaquil, Ecuador.
 He was an attacking midfielder and made his professional debut with Unión Deportiva Valdez of the Ecuadorian First Division.
 He moved to the United States from his native Ecuador in 1980 to attend Chapman University, and later played two seasons with the Los Angeles Lazers in the Major Indoor Soccer League.